-Following my various pages on local Daoist traditions scattered around north Shanxi (Shuozhou, Tianzhen, Guangling, and Datong county!), I now return to Yanggao county, my main base, for a little survey of some other groups besides the Li family Daoists of Upper Liangyuan.
+Following my various pages on local Daoist traditions scattered around north Shanxi (Shuozhou and Yingxian, Tianzhen, Guangling, and Datong county!), I now return to Yanggao county, my main base, for a little survey of some other groups besides the Li family Daoists of Upper Liangyuan.

 My first visit to Yanggao in 1991 left me with an indelible impression of the splendour of Li Qing’s Daoist band in Upper Liangyuan; but only since 2011 have I been able to focus on their rich family tradition, now handed on by Li Qing’s son Li Manshan.
 As we see further below, they are among several Daoist bands still active in this area south of the county-town.

 The earliest lineage of Daoists in the county must be the Zhangs of Jinjiazhuang, who had taught Li Manshan’s ancestor Li Fu in in the 18th century.